-Before selecting an SEL measurement tool, know the difference between evidence-based, validated assessments and less formal SEL surveys.
+Before selecting a social-emotional skill measurement tool, know the difference between evidence-based, validated assessments and less formal surveys.

-To achieve the best SEL implementation results, schools must select a quality, research-based assessment that will help streamline instruction, tailor supports to achieve predefined learning goals, and effectively measure outcomes.
-Consider several domains when determining if an SEL assessment will align to standards and maximize student outcomes.
+To achieve the best implementation results, schools must select a quality, research-based assessment that will help streamline instruction, tailor supports to achieve predefined learning goals, and effectively measure outcomes.
+Consider several domains when determining the next step to maximize student outcomes.

 Climate surveys excel in providing a broad overview of sentiments within a school community.
 However, when it comes to understanding individual student needs, social-emotional assessments offer specific skill areas to inform instruction and guide resourcing decisions for advanced student support.

 Climate surveys often offer general recommendations based on aggregated data.
 In contrast, assessments like the DESSA empower educators with personalized insights, enabling them to implement targeted interventions tailored to the unique social-emotional skills of each student.

 Climate surveys capture overall sentiments but may fall short in aligning them with specific curriculum goals.
 The social-emotional assessments seamlessly integrate with academic objectives aligned to standards in your state, ensuring the development of social-emotional skills is an integral part of the overall educational experience.

 Climate surveys may indicate challenges, but assessments empower schools to proactively detect potential social-emotional development issues.
 This enables timely and targeted interventions to support students before challenges escalate.